30/06/2025

 Though they are all financial NGOs with a focus on microfinance, project partner organizations have a range of goals and needs.
 This means that past students have had the chance to engage with numerous topics, tools, and resources in the quest to provide the most valuable insights to partner organizations and add relevant additional elements to their own CVs.

-Experiences on the ground
+Experiences on the ground when visiting Ghana

+Prior to landing in the country for in-person contact with the organizations and their clients, students conduct thorough research into the organizations’ needs and aims.
 Equipped with this background information, students hit the ground running once they land in Ghana, analyzing the macroeconomic environment and the organizations’ internal processes, financial viability, risk management processes, product offerings and business plans.

-Fernando noted that his team spent a total of four days meeting with organization staff and clients, gaining deeper insight into how they work and how microfinance loans are being used.
+The teams also spend various days meeting with organization staff and clients, gaining deeper insight into how they work and how microfinance loans are being used.

 All of this fieldwork allows for a complex understanding of the factors at play in each organization’s specific context.